francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 computing resources
 using SSHv2 through these mechanisms generally requires the deployment of a middleware managing the mapping between identities and SSH keys or certificates.
-Adding HTTP authentication to SSH allows welcoming these authentication methods directly and interfaces SSH3 more naturally with existing architectures.
-As a proof-of-concept, OpenID Connect support has been added to our SSH3 prototype {{SSH3-PROTOTYPE}}.
+HTTP authentication allows welcoming these authentication methods directly and and being interfaced naturally with existing infrastructures.
+As a proof-of-concept, OpenID Connect support has been added to our prototype {{PROTOTYPE}}.
 Other web authentication standards such as Passkeys/WebAuthn {{WebAuthn}}
 allow administrators to restrict remote access to specific client devices in addition to users.

 ### URL multiplexing and undiscoverability

-Relying on HTTP allows easily placing SSH endpoints as resources accessible through specific URLs.
+Relying on HTTP allows easily placing remote terminal endpoints as resources accessible through specific URLs.
-First, this makes it easier to integrate SSH endpoints on web servers that already perform user authentication and authorization.
-Second, it allows placing several SSH server instances on the same physical machine on the same port.
+First, this makes it easier to integrate remote terminal endpoints on web servers that already perform user authentication and authorization.
+Second, it allows placing several remote terminal server instances on the same physical machine on the same port.
 These instances can run in different virtual machines, containers or simply different users with user's priviledges and be multiplexed on a URL-basis.
-Finally, SSH3 endpoints can be placed behind secret URLs, reducing the exposure of SSH3 hosts to scanning and brute force attacks.
+Finally, remote terminal endpoints can be placed behind secret URLs, reducing the exposure of remote terminal hosts to scanning and brute force attacks.
 This goes in line with the will of having undiscoverable resources also tackled by other IETF working groups {{HTTP-SIGNATURE}}.
 This property is not provided by SSHv2 since the SSHv2 server announces its SSH version string to any connected TCP client.
-If wanted, SSH3 hosts can be made indistinguishable from any HTTP server.
+If wanted, remote terminal hosts can be made indistinguishable from any HTTP server.
 This is however only complementary to and MUST NOT replace user authentication.